-This dish is pretty versatile and while it’s a ground pork recipe, you could easily also use chicken.
+This dish is pretty versatile and while it’s a ground pork recipe, you could also use chicken.
 It can be served warm with rice, or chilled like a salad.
-You can even put it in lettuce wraps if you like.
-Though, if you decide to chill it overnight, I recommend keeping the peanuts and condiments separate and mix them in before serving or share them on the side so they don’t wilt and get soggy.
+In fact, I love having it for left overs for lunch!
+Though, if you decide to chill it overnight, I recommend keeping the peanuts separate and mix them in before serving or share them on the side so they don’t loose their crunch.

 Thai Nam Sod: Ginger Lime Ground Pork Recipe